corcor27/Introduction_to_R/_episodes/18-lists-dataframes.md

 ### Data frames

-Data frames are used to store and work with tabular data.
-They are a two-dimensional data structure where columns must contain the same data type but columns can hold differing data types from other columns (if you think this data structure sounds suspiciously like a list of vectors you are right).
+Data frames are a great structure to store and manipulate tabular data.
+They are a two-dimensional data structure where columns must contain the same data type.
+However, columns can hold differing data types from other columns.
+If you think this data structure sounds suspiciously like a list of vectors, you are correct.
 Data frames can be created in RStudio from the console but most commonly we are going to want to read them in from a source (e.g., csv file, excel spreadsheet, etc.).

 {% include figure.html max-width="100%" file="/fig/datastructure.png"
 alt="Variable, vector, list and dataframe visual representation" caption="Figure 1: Visual representation of how variable types are stored in the different data structures we have explored." %}